charleshull6/thesis/README.md

   * `setup.tex`, where you enter boilerplate info like your thesis title.
-  * `thesis.tex`, where you put toplevel LaTeX definitions, include packages, and write your abstract, dedication, and acknowledgments.
+  * `thesis.tex`, where you put toplevel LaTeX definitions, include packages, and write your abstract, dedication, and acknowledgements.
   * `intro/intro.tex`, a template thesis chapter.
   * `Makefile`, which defines the rules for how the thesis is compiled.